RominaZakerian/crossing-line-and-presence-on-virtual-fences-detection/README.md

 Same as preveious, If a person is present on the virtual fence, the color of the fence will change to red and the number of people present on the fence will also be displayed.
 And if there is not any person in the fence, the color will be green and the number will be zero.

+If you have any question, please don't hesitate to ask me.
+Email: heliazakeriyan@gmail.com